Citizen's arrest: State statutes

 courts have been clear that a non-law enforcement officer cannot make an arrest for a "summary offense".
 In North Carolina, there is no de jure "citizen's arrest".
 Although it is essentially the same, North Carolina law refers to it as a "detention".
+The state of Georgia repealed its citizen's arrest law amid accusations that it had the potential for abuse and racial bias after the murder of Ahmaud Arbery and replaced it with a narrower law applying only to business owners, inspectors, security guards, and private investigators.

 Other states seem to allow only arrests in cases of felonies, but court decisions have ruled more broadly.
 For example, in Virginia, the statute appears to only permit warrantless arrests by officers listed in the Code.
 However, Virginia courts have upheld warrantless arrests by non-law enforcement personnel for breach of the peace misdemeanors.
 Other non-police persons are granted arrest authority by statute, in the case of those who are state-certified, armed security officers: "A registered armed security officer of a private security services business while at a location which the business is contracted to protect shall have the power to effect an arrest for an offense occurring (i) in his presence on such premises or (ii) in the presence of a merchant, agent, or employee of the merchant the private security business has contracted to protect" and "For the purposes of § 19.2-74, a registered armed security officer of a private security services business shall be considered an arresting officer."

 Use of force

-In general, a private person is justified in using non-deadly force upon another if they reasonably believe that: (1) such other person is committing a felony, or a misdemeanor amounting to a breach of the peace; and (2) the force used is necessary to prevent further commission of the offense and to apprehend the offender.
+In general, a private person is considered to be justified in using non-deadly force upon another if they reasonably believe that: (1) such other person is committing a felony, or a misdemeanor amounting to a breach of the peace; and (2) the force used is necessary to prevent further commission of the offense and to apprehend the offender.
 The force must be reasonable under the circumstances to restrain the individual arrested.
 This includes the nature of the offense and the amount of force required to overcome resistance.
 In Texas, a civilian may use reasonable force, including deadly force if reasonable, to prevent an escape from a lawful citizen's arrest.